 Resolving low / high water pressure

-Water pressure within a home should be between 40-80 psi.
+Water pressure within a home should be between 40 to 80 pounds per square inch (psi).
 Fluctuations in water pressure are most likely caused by a deteriorating Pressure Regulating Valve on the meter tree.

 Checking sprinkler pressure